-- 6. Fill out the Create a new synthetic response fields as follows: - Leave the Status menu set at its default 200 ox. - In the MIME Type field, type [text/plain]. - In the Response field, type at least one User-agent string and one Disallow string.
-For instance, the above example tells all user agents (via the User-agent: string) they are not allowed to crawl anything after /tmp/ directory or the /foo.html file (via the Disallow: /tmp/ and Disallow: /foo.html strings respectively). - In the Description field, type an appropriate name.
-For example [robots.txt]. - 7.
+- Leave the Status menu set at its default 200 or. - In the MIME Type field, type text/plain. - In the Response field, type at least one User-agent string and one Disallow string.
+For instance, the above example tells all user agents (via the User-agent: \ string) they are not allowed to crawl anything after /tmp/ directory or the /foo.html file (via the Disallow: /tmp/\ and Disallow: /foo.html strings respectively). - In the Description field, type an appropriate name.
+For example robots.txt. - 7.
 Click the Create button.
 Your new response appears in the list of responses. - 8.
 Click the Attach a condition link to the right of the newly created response.
 The Create a new condition window appears.